zijianhuang/nmce/README.md

 Just like NMCE, these component suites are relevant when you have already been using Angular Material Design Components.
 * [Angular Material Extensions](https://ng-matero.github.io/extensions/).
 * [angular-material-extensions](https://github.com/angular-material-extensions), most repositories are up to date as of 2023.

+Hints:
+* Mixing these 2 component suites along with NMCE in the same app is surely feasible and economical.

 ## Based on [Angular](https://angular.dev/)
 * [primeng](https://primeng.org/)